 Guided by our core values and commitment to sustainable energy we provide a platform for inclusive dialogue about current energy challenges, seeking to build an energy future that will benefit our generation and those to come.

-The Young Professionals Committee actively contributes to the triennal World Petroleum Congress and plays a crucial role by putting together a wide range of interesting youth activities for the 22nd WPC in Istanbul in July 2017.
+The Young Professionals Committee actively contributes to the triennal World Petroleum Congress and plays a crucial role by putting together a wide range of interesting youth activities.

-Young professionals and students interested in actively participating in the oil and gas industry, found a space to do so at the Youth Lounge where they were able to exchange their opinions, meet other professionals from the industry and share viewpoints with senior representatives of the petroleum sector and top executives from the world's leading oil and gas companies.
+Young professionals and students interested in actively participating in the oil and gas industry, have a space to do so at the Youth Lounge where they are able to exchange their opinions, meet other professionals from the industry and share viewpoints with senior representatives of the petroleum sector and top executives from the world's leading oil and gas companies.

-The next one will be hosted in Rio de Janeiro under the auspices of the Brazilian National Committee.
-The Future Leaders Forum will take place alongside the Rio Oil and Gas Show, one of the largest industry events in the world, from the 26-27 October 2016.
+The Future Leaders Forum took place alongside the Rio Oil and Gas Show, one of the largest industry events in the world, from the 26-27 October 2016.

 In 2013 the 4th WPC Youth Forum was hosted in Calgary, Canada.
 It was organised entirely by young people who selected the theme of "Unconventional Solutions for an Unconventional World" for the event which attracted nearly 1600 participants from around the world. http://wpccanada.com/about/4th-wpc-youth-forum-in-calgary/